nspcc-dev/neofs-node/README.md

 NeoFS Nodes are organized in a peer-to-peer network that takes care of storing and distributing user's data.
-Any Neo user may participate in the network and get paid for providing storage resources to other users or store his data in NeoFS and pay a competitive price for it.
+Any Neo user may participate in the network and get paid for providing storage resources to other users or store their data in NeoFS and pay a competitive price for it.

 Users can reliably store object data in the NeoFS network and have a transparent